Greg Hanneman

 Current Work

-I am a final-year graduate student (completion expected summer 2012) at the LTI, advised by Alon Lavie.
+I am a final-year graduate student at the LTI, advised by Alon Lavie.
 My main research focus is on syntactic models for machine translation — that is, automatically translating human-language text based on knowledge of linguistic divergences between languages.
 For my thesis project, I'm working on automatic ways of optimizing part-of-speech and constituent labels used in synchronous context-free grammars for MT.
 See my "Publications" page for a link to the full thesis proposal document.

 I spent the fall 2009 semester on internship at the Xerox Research Centre Europe in Grenoble, France.
 My project there was on word alignment and phrase extraction methods for statistical machine translation.
 As a master's student, I originally started my graduate research in multi-engine translation (system combination).